Computers and technology are integral in today's information society, but not everyone has equal access to devices and high-speed internet.

 COVID-19 and the immediate shift to everything online brought to light digital divide issues worldwide.
 Suddenly we were expected to work, attend school, visit the doctor, shop and more, all online.
 For some this move was welcome and didn't present a challenge, but imagine not having access to the internet or devices inside your home?
 Suddenly you are cut-off.
 Perhaps you relied on access through the public library, or through a school library?
 Perhaps your only access to the internet was through work?
 Or maybe you do have access at home but there are no options for high speed broadband internet?
 Read on for more information about the digital divide in Canada during the global COVID-19 pandemic.

-These barriers are typical of others along axes of marginalizations such as race, gender identity, sexuality, disability, class, age and others; and can take form of not being able to apply for certain jobs they otherwise qualify for, participate in social activities, and presenting difficulties in completing school assignments which require access to digital technologies.
+These barriers are typical of others along axes of marginalizations such as race, gender identity, sexuality, disability, class, age and others.
+They can take form of things such as: not being able to apply for certain jobs they otherwise qualify for, participate in social activities, utilize online banking or healthcare resources, and present difficulties in completing school assignments which require access to digital technologies.

 In December 2016 the Canadian Radio-television and Telecommunications Commision (the Canadian federal regulating agency for broadcasting and communications) ruled that broadband internet is a basic service - Opens in a new window .
 This means that in addition to telephone services, access to broadband internet at a minimum speed is an essential service broadcast providers must offer, however the CRTC did not address the pricing of access to the internet.